KAM for quasi-linear forced hamiltonian NLS: Functional Setting and scheme of the proof

 where $\calL$ is the linearized operator defined in \eqref{lemmaccio4}. \end{defi}

 Clearly, Definition \ref{invertibility} depends on $\mu$ and $ N$.
 For a better understanding of Definition \ref{invertibility} we refer the reader to Proposition 1.6 in \cite{FP}.
-Roughly speaking a set $\calG_{N}$ are nothing but set of parameters $\la$ for which some tame estimates hold for the inverse of the linearized operator.
+Roughly speaking a set $\calG_{N}$ is the set of parameters $\oo$ for which some tame estimates hold for the inverse of the linearized operator.
 The constant $\mu$ represents the loss of regularity due to the presence of the small divisors.
-It is important to underline the dependence on $\mu$ of Definition \ref{invertibility}.
-Indeed, as we will see, it is not true that the sets $\calG_{N}$ have ``large'' measure for any $\mu$.
+In Sections \ref{sec:4ham} and \ref{sec:5ham} we will give an explicit formulation of the set $\calG_{N}$.
+It will turns out that the set $\calG_{N}$ are the sets of parameters $\oo$ such that the eigenvalues of the linearized operator $\calL(u)$ satisfy non degeneracy conditions.
+We refer the reader to \eqref{martina10ham} and \eqref{primedimham} for the explicit definition of such non degeneracy conditions.
+In particular in Proposition \ref{measurebruttebrutte} in Section \ref{sec6ham} we show that measure of these sets of parameters is large.

 \begin{proposition} Fix $\g\leq\g_{0}, \mu>\tau> d$.
 There exist $q\in\NNN$, depending only on $\tau,d,\mu$, such that for any nonlinearity $\ff\in C^{q}$ satisfying Hypotheses \ref{hyp2ham} and \ref{hyp3ham} the following holds.
-Let $\calF({ u})$ be defined in Definition \ref{totale}, then there exists a small constant $\epsilon_0>0$ such that for any $\e$ with $0<\e\g^{-1}<\epsilon_0$, there exist constants $C_{\star}, N_0\in \NNN$, a sequence of functions ${u}_{n}$ and a sequence of sets $\calG_{n}(\g,\tau,\mu)\equiv\calG_{n}\subseteq\Lambda$ defined inductively as $\calG_{0}:=\Lambda$ and $\calG_{n+1}:=\calG_{n}\cap \calG_{N_{n}}(u_{n})$ such that ${ u}_{n} : \calG_{n}\to{ H}^{0}$, $||{ u}_{n}||_{\gots_{0}+\mu,\g}\leq1$ and
+Let $\calF$ be defined in Definition \ref{totale}, then there exists a small constant $\epsilon_0>0$ such that for any $\e$ with $0<\e\g^{-1}<\epsilon_0$, there exist constants $C_{\star}, N_0\in \NNN$, a sequence of functions ${u}_{n}$ and a sequence of sets $\calG_{n}(\g,\tau,\mu)\equiv\calG_{n}\subseteq\Lambda$ defined inductively as $\calG_{0}:=\Lambda$ and $\calG_{n+1}:=\calG_{n}\cap \calG_{N_{n}}(u_{n})$ such that ${ u}_{n} : \calG_{n}\to{ H}^{0}$, $||{ u}_{n}||_{\gots_{0}+\mu,\g}\leq1$ and

 with $N_{n}:=N_{0}^{(\frac{3}{2})^{n}}$ defined in \eqref{trig}.
 Moreover the sequence converges in norm $||\cdot||_{\gots_{0}+\mu,\g}$ to a function $u_{\infty}$ such that

 \end{proposition} In the Nash-Moser scheme the main point is to invert, with appropriate bounds, $\calF$ linearized at any ${ u}_n$.
 Following the classical Newton scheme we define